TobiasPSP/doneland_sources/Tools/Software/EspHome/Edit Configuration/README.md

 **Do not** touch the *default configuration* (unless you know what you are doing and would for example like to rename your project, or change its *WiFi* connection).

 Move to the *end* of the configuration, and *begin adding* new lines that describe the additional components that your project is using.
-How that is accomplished, and *what exactly* you add to your *configuration* will be explained in great detail in these examples:
+How that is accomplished, and *what exactly* you add to your *configuration* will be explained in great detail in these [examples](https://done.land/tools/software/esphome/exampledevices).

-* **CO2 Sensor:** Use a *SCD30* CO2 sensor component to precisely measure the *CO2 concentration* in the air.
-* **Push Button:** Use a simple push button that can then be tied to any other device.
-In essence, the *push button* serves as an example on how to build physical dashboards that can control any other device

 > [!IMPORTANT]
 > When you edit a *configuration*, always make sure you click *SAVE* in the upper right corner when you are done.
 Closing the editor without saving immediately discards all changes without confirmation.